Nerd Christmas has arrived and yet another version of DaVinci Resolve is here for us to enjoy grading with.

 - Color Blending Mode – The color blending mode is something that comes up time and time again when I’m working with designers or photographers.
 They are so used to being able to add an RGB value of a color to create a solid layer (for example the client branded color) and then use the color blending mode to apply it over the image.
 This can be great with branded colors and gradients to add a unique feel to the footage that I think would be very hard to replicate with traditional grading controls.

-- Power Bins – For me the power media is all about keeping my most used elements close at hand.
+- Power Bins – For me, the power bin media is all about keeping my most used elements close at hand.
 Things like scanned grain, film masks, light leaks and anything I can come up with for adding texture.
 When you add something into your power media Resolve can then use it in any project you work on.
 Simple idea but saves lots and lots of time!

 As always any questions or things to add please use the comments below